CALL 844-967-5247 (844-WORK-5247) FOR A QUICK QUOTE.

 General Liability Insurance Requirements

-Pennsylvania requires general liability insurance for specific contractor activities, with minimum coverage levels established by HICPA regulations.
+Contractor insurance PA requires general liability coverage for specific activities, with minimum coverage levels established by HICPA regulations for home improvement contractors.

 HICPA Coverage Requirements: